-These could include accounts with suppliers and vendors, trade accounts with large companies, business credit card payments, lines of credit and loans.
+These could include accounts with suppliers and vendors, trade accounts with large companies, business credit card payments, merchant cash advances, lines of credit and loans.
 Your business credit reports should tell you which accounts you have on file and whether they’re reporting properly.

 Since payment status is the most important factor when it comes to business credit scores, make sure you’re on time with all your payments.
 Even better, pay early.
 Some scores, like the D&B PAYDEX, require early payments to reach a perfect score.